-□ Pool Operator Level 2 (8 hours): The Level 2 course examines regulatory standards in detail and provides candidates with real-life problems, such as chemical management issues, which they must solve in class.
+The Level 2 course (8 hours) examines regulatory standards in detail and provides candidates with real-life problems, such as chemical management issues, which they must solve in class.
 The course provides pool operators with the knowledge and resources to operate and maintain swimming pools in accordance with provincial health regulations.